orbitalchicken/Roadmap/README.md

 --------
 	Notifications show 2nd string twice.
 Reproduce with « notify-send 'Wireless Networks Available' 'Use the network menu to connect to one of them.' »
 	Cinnamon-screensaver : date is not 12H.
-	Applet API : put a gap between icon and text in TextIconApplet [Fixed] Cinnamon-screensaver shows last used custom msg when activated by csd changing panel size resets the menu icon Cinnamon-settings : test sound doesn't work (same in gcc, probably missing a package or something) Show week numbers should be in calendar's settings, not in cinnamon-settings Calendar would be better named Date and Time and use the Faenza icon for it
+	[Fixed in git] Applet API : put a gap between icon and text in TextIconApplet [Fixed] Cinnamon-screensaver shows last used custom msg when activated by csd [Fixed in git] changing panel size resets the menu icon Cinnamon-settings : test sound doesn't work (same in gcc, probably missing a package or something) Show week numbers should be in calendar's settings, not in cinnamon-settings Calendar would be better named Date and Time and use the Faenza icon for it